 One of these was the flooring.
 The flooring put in when the Basilica was opened to the public wasn’t definitive.
 A provisional flooring was put in that could stand up to the comings and goings of all the visitors and, especially, the wear and tear of the machinery, lorries and elevating platforms that have had to pass through the Basilica since then and will continue to do so for quite a while longer.

 The provisional flooring, however, had some of the basic intentions of the final, definitive flooring, which is now being laid and is, at times, the reason visitors come across areas blocked off to hide the work under way.
-On the one hand, red granite porphyry was used to mark the central aisle of the main nave and the transept, highlighting the church’s cross-shaped floor plan and reinforcing the meaning of the paths along it: the centre aisle, which runs from the main entrance on the Glory façade to the altar, is the path believers take to enter the Church and reach God, symbolising the Path of Humanity; the corridor on the transept, running from the façade of his Nativity to that of his Passion, symbolises the Path of Jesus Christ.
+On the one hand, red granite porphyry was used to mark the central aisle of the main nave and the transept, highlighting the church’s cross-shaped floor plan and reinforcing the meaning of the paths along it: the centre aisle, which runs from the main entrance on the Glory façade to the altar, is the path believers take to enter the Church and reach God, and the corridor on the transept, running from the façade of his Nativity to that of his Passion.

 The final flooring maintains the idea of highlighting the central cross in red granite porphyry but in a much thinner, more stylised manner.
 The initial thickness coincided with the position of the pews that were installed, which blocked the shape and path of the cross.
 By making it thinner, the cross clearly stands out against the flat colour that covers the rest of the space.